EmilioHulbert/B00kOfProblems/Tech.md

 Copy code
 git push origin <branch-name> --force
 Be cautious with this command, as it overwrites the remote repository with your local state and might affect collaborators.

+## git staging so that i alters remotely too
+git add -A